DeviateFish/Lotto/README.md

 To play, watch the Lotto contract with the provided Lotto ABI.
 Query the contract for the current round, and watch this address with the `LotteryRound` ABI.

 If you'd like, you can watch the contract for events, as well.

+To pick tickets, call `pickTicket`, send along 1 finney (the current ticket price) and specify your 4 picks (0-63) as a 4-byte hexadecimal number (e.g. `0x01020304`).
+Picks must be between 0 and 63 (inclusive, and in hex: `0x00` to `0x3f`).

+To get a randomly-selected ticket, call `randomTicket`, sending along 1 finney (the current ticket price).

 ## Playing with Mist: